marlonfrank30/BIGIP-ContainerIngressServices/README.md

 * Similar to Docker, BIG-IP communicates with an ephemeral port, but in this case the kube-proxy keeps track of the backend Pod (container).
 This works well, but the downside is that you have an additional layer of load balancing with the kube-proxy.

 ![NodePort](./images/nodeport-diagram.png)

+Limitations of NodePort are:

+* Be available on all nodes, even those not running an exposed pod
+* Potentially add an additional hop between nodes
+* Probably load-balance imperfectly to backend pods
+* Traverse kube-proxy, adding another layer of loadbalancing and potentially minor latency

 When using NodePort, pool members represent the kube-proxy service on the node.
 BIG-IP needs a local route to the nodes.
 There is no need for VXLAN tunnels or Calico.
 BIG-IP can dynamically ARP for the Kube-proxy running on node.